openstack/charm-deployment-guide/deploy-guide/source/install-maas.rst

 :raw-html:`<br />`

-The bridge will be named 'br-ex':
+The bridge's name will be referred to elsewhere in this guide.
+Call it 'br-ex':

 .. figure:: ./media/ovs-bridge-2.png
    :scale: 70%